lbormann/autodarts-highlights/README.md

 ## BUGS

 It may be buggy.
-I've just coded it for fast fun with autodarts.io.
+I've just coded it for fast fun with https://autodarts.io.
 You can give me feedback in Discord > wusaaa

 ## TODOs

 ### Done
-- X Extends html to watch clips (top: newest, down. latest)
+- Extends html to watch clips (top: newest, down. latest)
-- X create simple html: start-record, stop-record
+- create simple html: start-record, stop-record
-- X create folder for every record-run with all camera-record-outputs
+- create folder for every record-run with all camera-record-outputs
-- X Dont stop every record on highlight, just produce a list of 3-throws timestamps, and save them to a json file
+- Dont stop every record on highlight, just produce a list of 3-throws timestamps, and save them to a json file
-- X add caller sounds
+- add caller sounds
-- X add crowd before first dart (loud to silent), every dart "Ouh", in the end mix caller in
+- add crowd before first dart (loud to silent), every dart "Ouh", in the end mix caller in
-- X change clip-file name to: timestamp_thrower_variant_type_value
+- change clip-file name to: timestamp_thrower_variant_type_value
-- X change default constant clip-path to record-path to know where the clips come from easily
+- change default constant clip-path to record-path to know where the clips come from easily
-- X make every clip-generation unique
+- make every clip-generation unique
-- X Let the user re-generate a highlight-clip
+- Let the user re-generate a highlight-clip
-    -X let the user change the thrower name
+    - let the user change the thrower name
-    -X let the user change latence when its not sync (delay for video-sources) -X Let the user change turn-value when its wrong -X Let the user delete (hide/show) a highlight-clip -X Force browser to reload videos
+    - let the user change latence when its not sync (delay for video-sources)
+    - Let the user change turn-value when its wrong
+    - Let the user delete (hide/show) a highlight-clip
+- Force browser to reload videos
--X delete recordings without highlights automatically -X Add mirror to config (video-sources)
+- delete recordings without highlights automatically
+- Add mirror to config (video-sources)
--X extend AD-Caller for busted, variant etc.
+- extend AD-Caller for busted, variant etc.
--X add DEBUG, add printv for each Class
+- add DEBUG, add printv for each Class
--X Remove ptz-functionality, at least from config
+- Remove ptz-functionality, at least from config
--X bring in telegram bot - upload every highlight via button -X One record per leg (automatic recording)
+- bring in telegram bot - upload every highlight via button
+- One record per leg (automatic recording)
--X care of turned ended to prevent false addition of throw values -X Check for clip, out of duration, on clip-generation
+- care of turned ended to prevent false addition of throw values
+- Check for clip, out of duration, on clip-generation
+- Care of highlight on record-start/-end
+- only react to supported games modes
+- Remove redudant code

 ### In queue
 - Write events to logfile
-- Care of highlight on record-start/-end
-- only react to supported games modes
 - Anchor to video when generate was clicked
 - parallize highlight-clip-generation instead of each recording one-by-one
 - Handle multiple video-source (for now 2 are working for "correct" clips - side by side)
-- Extends json-structure to see 9-darters
-- Extend to bulls-eye finishes
-- Remove redudant code
 - improve mobile version
     - maximize video player
 - Care of possible error situations that may appear during long run